 Upper-year contract: Fall-Winter

 Building: Village 1 consists of 4 quads separated into 26 houses.
-Each house has 3 or 4 floors, with 14-16 students and 1 Don.
+Each house has 3 or 4 floors with 14-16 students per floor.
+There is 1 Don per house.
 Houses are co-ed, but floors and bathrooms are single-gender.

 Features and amenities